Catalog Rights

 A student’s catalog rights are maintained provided:

-• The student maintains continuous enrollment (enrollment in one course per calendar year) at a CCC, CSU, or UC.
+- The student continues enrollment (enrollment in one course per calendar year, January 1-December 31) at MSJC or at any regionally accredited institution.

-• In order to maintain catalog rights based on the initial semester of enrollment at MSJC, at least one type of evaluative or non-evaluative symbols must have been posted on the official college transcript.
+- In order to maintain catalog rights based on the initial semester of enrollment, at least one type of evaluative or non-evaluative symbols must have been posted on the official college transcript.
 Evaluative symbols included but are not limited to grades of “A”, “B”, “C”, “D”, “F”, “P” or “NP” and may include +/- designations.
 Non-Evaluative symbols include but are not limited to grades of “I”, “IP”, “RD”, "EW" or “W” and are not used in calculating grade point averages.

-NOTE: While the student may graduate based on any one of the catalogs in effect during their continuous enrollment, all of the requirements in that one catalog must be met.
-In the event that required courses have been discontinued, students may petition for substitution (with the exception of ADTs).
+- NOTE: While the student may graduate based on any one of the catalogs in effect during their continuous enrollment, all of the requirements in that one catalog must be met.
 Students may not combine requirements from more than one catalog to satisfy the graduation requirements.
+In the event that required courses have been discontinued, students may petition for substitution.

 CSU Ethnic Studies Catalog Rights